Community Restoration Project

 - Site clean-up and repairs

-- Lighting, entrances, and safe access
+- Lighting and safe access

-- Rules, signage, and readiness checks
+- Rules, signage, and readiness planning

 Community Use